Percolation threshold: Percolation models

 The most common percolation model is to take a regular lattice, like a square lattice, and make it into a random network by randomly "occupying" sites (vertices) or bonds (edges) with a statistically independent probability p.
-At a critical threshold pc, large clusters and long-range connectivity first appears, and this is called the percolation threshold.
+At a critical threshold pc, large clusters and long-range connectivity first appear, and this is called the percolation threshold.
 Depending on the method for obtaining the random network, one distinguishes between the site percolation threshold and the bond percolation threshold.
 More general systems have several probabilities p1, p2, etc., and the transition is characterized by a critical surface or manifold.
 One can also consider continuum systems, such as overlapping disks and spheres placed randomly, or the negative space (Swiss-cheese models).

 To understand the threshold, you can consider a quantity such as the probability that there is a continuous path from one boundary to another along occupied sites or bonds—that is, within a single cluster.
-For example, one can consider a square system, and ask for the probability P that there is path from the top boundary to the bottom boundary.
+For example, one can consider a square system, and ask for the probability P that there is a path from the top boundary to the bottom boundary.
 As a function of the occupation probability p, one finds a sigmoidal plot that goes from P=0 at p=0 to P=1 at p=1.
 The larger the square is compared to the lattice spacing, the sharper the transition will be.
 When the system size goes to infinity, P(p) will be a step function at the threshold value pc.
 For finite large systems, P(pc) is a constant whose value depends upon the shape of the system; for the square system discussed above, P(pc)=1/2 exactly for any lattice by a simple symmetry argument.

 There are other signatures of the critical threshold.
 For example, the size distribution (number of clusters of size s) drops off as a power-law for large s at the threshold, ns(pc) ~ s−τ, where τ is a dimension-dependent percolation critical exponents.
 For an infinite system, the critical threshold corresponds to the first point (as p increases) where the size of the clusters become infinite.